Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/shader/variables.md

 ## Shader Texture Sampling

-You can add additional texture sampler to your effect.
-They can be hidden and linked to internal render targets or default texture, you can make them visible and allow users to import a texture or you can make them paintable and allow users to paint an opacity mask or a flow map in the editor.
+You can add additional texture samplers to your effect.
+They can be hidden and linked to internal render targets or a default texture, you can make them visible and allow users to import a texture or you can make them paintable and allow users to paint an opacity mask or a flow map in the editor.

 ### Define New Texture
 ```glsl